calebkiage/fmtlib-rs/README.md

-# Foobar
+# fmtlib

-fmtlib-rs is a rust library for interpolating strings.
+fmtlib is a rust library for interpolating strings.

 ## License